 A perfect example of this curatorial approach is the exhibition Sudō Reiko: Making NUNO Textiles (23 November 2019 – 1 March 2020) curated by Takahashi, which presented the work of the renowned Japanese textile designer Sudō Reiko.
 In preparation for the exhibition, Takahashi visited some of the factories that have realized Sudō’s designs, in Gunma, Yamanashi and Shiga prefectures.
 The factory visits prompted her to contemplate: “How do you articulate an atmosphere of labour and process to product-driven societies?
 And who is to redirect the attention that these labourers deserve?”
 When the exhibition opened, rather than merely showing the finished works, it immersed visitors in the rich creation process behind each selected textile, shining a light on the small family-run workshops where skilled craftspeople bring Sudō’s designs to life.

-A version of this exhibition which expands on the themes of sustainability of regional manufacturing, materials, traditions and craftsmanship – MAKING NUNO Japanese Textile Innovation from Sudō Reiko – is presented at Japan House London from 17 May to 11 July 2021.
+A version of this exhibition which expands on the themes of sustainability of regional manufacturing, materials, traditions and craftsmanship – MAKING NUNO Japanese Textile Innovation from Sudō Reiko – was presented at Japan House London from 17 May to 11 July 2021.
 Hear Takahashi speak about the exhibition in the video of our online event MAKING NUNO at Japan House London: Online Panel Discussion.

 Takahashi’s other curated exhibitions include Eight Days: Beuys in Japan (Art Tower Mito, 2009, Hamburger Bahnhof, Berlin, 2011), Quiet Attentions: Departure from Women (Art Tower Mito, 2011), and Darren Almond: Second Thoughts (Art Tower Mito, 2013).
 She also writes and gives lectures worldwide.